-The Co-op will be closed on Thursday, Nov 28th for Thanksgiving Day
+The Co-op will be closed on Wednesday, Dec 25th for Christmas Day

 EFC Website Menu